inveniosoftware-attic/invenio-client/README.rst

 About
 =====

-Tool to connect to distant Invenio servers using Invenio APIs.
+Tool to connect to remote Invenio servers using Invenio APIs.

 Installation